What are the penalties for GDPR non-compliance?

 The difference between deletion and erasure is often misunderstood and is sometimes thought to be the same thing.
 The concern is that many companies might think simply restoring factory settings or wiping a chunk of data will suffice for GDPR compliance.
 It is important for businesses to understand that if data is deleted it is recoverable but if it is erased properly it is irretrievable.
 Without using the right data erasure tools and software, organisations cannot be sure that sensitive data has been removed.

 How to erase data properly for GDPR compliance

 One way to achieve total data erasure would be to smash up your hard drive.
 Thankfully TXO provides a secure disposal service to our clients and are committed to the highest standards of responsible telecoms recycling.
 With our on-site hard drive destruction service, TXO arranges for a mobile shredding vehicle to attend at your premises, destruction takes place in situ and TXO generates a certificate of data destruction with a detailed asset register by part code and serial number.
-Alternatively, your hard drives can be destroyed.
+Alternatively, your hard drives can be destroyed at TXO’s facility.
 In this case, material is collected in a secure vehicle, the devices are catalogued by part code and serial number and then physically shredded to 30mm fractions.
 Again, with a certificate of data destruction produced for your records.

 Hard drive destruction isn’t the only option.
 Luckily, there are software solutions available that permanently erase data bearing devices so they can be securely reused, resold or recycled without fear of inadvertently placing sensitive data in the hands of others.
 Where the client approves this option, TXO will wipe your hard drives using the industry leading Blancco data erasure software and provide certificated evidence that the hard drive or array has been completely wiped.
 Through our data erasure services, we ensure you stay compliant with the most rigorous regulatory standards, including the UK government standard of INFOSEC 5 (higher).